 - mildly hyperintense

-- oedema in the thalamus may be visible
+- edema in the thalamus may be visible

 - a minority may have peripheral cystic changes